Seminviso1/site-vitrine/API_INTEGRATION.md

 ## Architecture Overview

-The application has been refactored to use real API endpoints instead of mock data.
+The application has been refactored to use real API endpoints from the SIMCC API.
 The architecture follows these principles:

-1. **Centralized API Service**: All network requests are handled through `src/services/api.ts`
+1. **Centralized API Service**: All network requests are handled through `src/lib/api.ts`
 2. **Type Safety**: TypeScript interfaces ensure type safety throughout the data flow
 3. **Data Mapping**: API responses are mapped to component-compatible formats
 4. **Error Handling**: Comprehensive error handling with user-friendly messages